 arranged for woodwind sextet

-David (known as “Dr. Pegel” when he is on campus) currently works as an Assistant Professor of Music Composition and Technology at Kennesaw State University in the Dr. Bobbie Bailey School of Music.
-His repertoire includes courses in composition, scoring for media, notation and production software, and theory/aural skills classes.
+Before moving to Virginia, David was an Assistant Professor of Music Composition and Technology at Kennesaw State University in the Dr. Bobbie Bailey School of Music.
+Their teaching repertoire included courses in composition, scoring for media, notation and production software, and theory/aural skills classes.

-In addition to traditional lecture settings, David has also taught private lessons in theory and composition for high school students, offers individual and group theory tutoring for undergraduate and graduate students, and serves as a coach for aural skills development.
+In addition to traditional lecture settings, David also teaches private lessons in theory and composition for high school students, offers individual and group theory tutoring for undergraduate and graduate students, and serves as a coach for aural skills development.
 Areas of focus for composition lessons include motivic development, orchestration, text setting, and expansion of repertoire knowledge.

 Theory Fundamentals